-NOTE 7: Leases
+NOTE 7: LEASES

 The FLRA has operating leases for rental of office space and equipment.
 As a Federal agency, the FLRA is not liable for any lease terms beyond one year.
-The agency has an occupancy agreement with the GSA for office space at the following locations.

-- (a) 1400 K Street NW, Washington, DC The term is for 87 months beginning on June 1, 2014.
-The FLRA has the right to terminate the lease based on the availability of funds, or with a 4-month notice at any point after the first 12 months of occupancy. - (b) 223 Peachtree Street NE, Atlanta, GA The term is for 120 months beginning on January 18, 2012.
-The FLRA has the right to terminate the lease based on the availability of funds, or with a 4-month notice at any point after the first 12 months of occupancy. - (c) 10 Causeway Street, Boston, MA The term is for 48 months beginning on May 15, 2016.
-The FLRA has the right to terminate the lease based on the availability of funds, or with a 4-month notice at any point after the first 12 months of occupancy. - (d) 224 S. Michigan Avenue, Chicago, IL The term is for 120 months beginning on or June 16, 2012.
-The FLRA has the right to terminate the lease based on the availability of funds, or with a 4-month notice at any point after the first 12 months of occupancy. - (e) 525 Griffin Street, Dallas, TX The term is for 120 months beginning on October 1, 2007.
-The FLRA has the right to terminate the lease based on the availability of funds, or with a 4-month notice at any point after the first 12 months of occupancy. - (f) 1244 Speer Boulevard, Denver, CO The term is for 57 months beginning on July 1, 2013.
-The FLRA has the right to terminate the lease based on the availability of funds, or with a 4-month notice at any point after the first 12 months of occupancy. - (g) 901 Market Street, San Francisco, CA The term is for 120 months beginning on August 1, 2011.
-The FLRA has the right to terminate the lease based on the availability of funds, or with a 4-month notice at any point after the first 12 months of occupancy.
+Current Operating Leases

+223 Peachtree Street NE, Atlanta, GA

+The FLRA has an interagency agreement with the General Services Administration for office space at 223 Peachtree Street NE, Atlanta, GA.
+The term is for 120 months beginning on or about January 18, 2012.
+FLRA has the right to terminate the lease based on the availability of funds or with a four month notice at any point after the first twelve months of occupancy.

+10 Causeway Street, Boston, MA

+The FLRA has an interagency agreement with the General Services Administration for office space at 10 Causeway Street, Boston, MA.
+The term is for 48 months beginning on or about May 15, 2016.
+FLRA has the right to terminate the lease based on the availability of funds or with a four month notice at any point after the first twelve months of occupancy.

+224 S. Michigan Avenue, Suite 445, Chicago, IL

+The FLRA has an interagency agreement with the General Services Administration for office space at 224 S. Michigan Avenue, Suite 445, Chicago, IL.
+The term is for 120 months beginning on or about June 16, 2012.
+FLRA has the right to terminate the lease based on the availability of funds or with a four month notice at any point after the first twelve months of occupancy.

+525 Griffin Street, Dallas, TX

+The FLRA has an interagency agreement with the General Services Administration for office space at 525 Griffin Street, Dallas, TX.
+The term is for 120 months beginning on or about October 1, 2007.
+FLRA has the right to terminate the lease based on the availability of funds or with a four month notice at any point after the first twelve months of occupancy.

+1244 Speer Boulevard, Denver, CO

+The FLRA has an interagency agreement with the General Services Administration for office space at 1244 Speer Boulevard, Denver, CO.
+The term is for 57 months beginning on or about July 1, 2013.
+FLRA has the right to terminate the lease based on the availability of funds or with a four month notice at any point after the first twelve months of occupancy.

+1400 K Street NW, Washington, DC

+The FLRA has an interagency agreement with the General Services Administration for office space at 1400 K Street NW, Washington, DC.
+The term is for 87 months beginning on or about June 1, 2014.
+FLRA has the right to terminate the lease based on the availability of funds or with a four month notice at any point after the first twelve months of occupancy.

+901 Market Street, San Francisco, CA

+The FLRA has an interagency agreement with the General Services Administration for office space at 901 Market Street, San Francisco, CA. The term is for 120 months beginning on or about August 1, 2011.
+FLRA has the right to terminate the lease based on the availability of funds or with a four month notice at any point after the first twelve months of occupancy.

-NOTE 8: Commitments and Contingencies
+NOTE 8: COMMITMENTS AND CONTINGENCIES